OnneniKumara/OnneniKumara/README.md

 ---

 ### About me
+- over 40 years old atm (don't shoot me!!)
+- married with kids
+- lot's of non-ict-related hobbies
+#### remember to have a life outside of work and studies!

+---

-- career changer from wood- and plastics industry who used to work as (in chronological order) :
+#### career changer from wood- and plastics industry who used to work as (in chronological order):
 - carpenter, furniture maker, installations and shopfitter
     - machine operator and maintenance technician
         - 75 % of programs made 'on the fly'
             - (operating the machine and programming the next part at the same time)